groenator/iptvboss-docker/README.md

     group_add:
       - audio # Required for audio support
     environment:
+      PUID: "1000" # Set the user ID for the container.
+      PGID: "1000" # Set the group ID for the container.
       TZ: "US/Eastern" #Set the timezone for the container.
       CRON_SCHEDULE: "0 0 * * *" #Set the cron schedule for the cron job that will update the EPG data.
+      XC_SERVER: "true" # Set to true to start the XC server on boot.
+By default the XCSERVER is set to false.
     ports:
       - 8001:8001
       - 5901:5901
       - 6901:6901
     volumes:
     # Replace <local_volume> with the local directory where you want to store the IPTVBoss data.
 E.g., /home/user/iptvboss.
-Make sure the local folder has the correct permissions, otherwise IPTVBoss will not start.
+Based on the PUID and PGID environment variables the folder permissions are set on runtime.
       - <local_volume>:/headless/IPTVBoss
 ```